Is Solar Panel Cleaning Worth It? The Numbers Don't Lie

 And that’s based on conservative 18% loss.
 Systems near dust sources, with heavy bird activity, or that haven’t been cleaned in 2+ years can see much higher losses, making the ROI even more compelling.

 The maths shifts somewhat if you export most of your solar generation at a low feed-in tariff.
-Let’s check:
+Let’s check if solar panel cleaning is worth it in this scenario:

 High-export household: 80% export at 5c/kWh, 20% self-use at 28c/kWh